ngalter/team/README.md

-# Team
+# Team Generator

  #User Story
- This Application generates a webpage that displays my team's basic info.
+ This Application allows the user to build a team from a CLI.
+The app then generates a webpage that displays the team's basic info.
- It gives me quick access to email and Git Hub profiles.
+ It gives quick access to email and Git Hub profiles.

  #Jest
  First each employee class passed the jest testing process.